Hockey India felicitates Vandana Katariya and Lalit Upadhyay for their stellar careers - www.lokmattimes.com

 Hockey India felicitates Vandana Katariya and Lalit Upadhyay for their stellar careers

-Rajgir (Bihar), Sep 5 Hockey India today felicitated two stalwarts of Indian Hockey – former women’s hockey team ...
+Rajgir (Bihar) [India], September 6 : Hockey India on Friday felicitated two stalwarts of Indian Hockey - former Indian ...

+Rajgir (Bihar) [India], September 6 : Hockey India on Friday felicitated two stalwarts of Indian Hockey - former Indian Women's Hockey Team forward Vandana Katariya and former Indian Men's Hockey Team forward Lalit Kumar Upadhyay - for their outstanding contributions to the sport.

-The felicitation took place in Rajgir on the sidelines of the ongoing Men’s Asia Cup, Rajgir, Bihar 2025.
-As a token of appreciation, Hockey India presented cheques of Rs 5 lakh each to Vandana and Lalit, acknowledging their dedication and service to the national teams.
+The felicitation took place in Rajgir on the sidelines of the ongoing Hero Men's Asia Cup, Rajgir, Bihar 2025.
+As a token of appreciation, Hockey India presented cheques of Rs 5 lakh each to Vandana and Lalit, acknowledging their dedication and service to the national teams, according to a press release from Hockey India.

-Hockey India President Dr. Dilip Tirkey praised the duo, stating, “Vandana and Lalit have been exceptional ambassadors for Indian hockey.
-Vandana inspired millions with her fearless performances and her incredible journey, while Lalit’s flair and consistency brought much-needed firepower to the men’s team in crucial matches.
-On behalf of Hockey India, I congratulate them on their careers and thank them for their immense contributions to the sport.”
+Hockey India President Dilip Tirkey praised the duo, stating, as quoted by the Hockey India press release, "Vandana and Lalit have been exceptional ambassadors for Indian hockey.
+Vandana inspired millions with her fearless performances and her incredible journey, while Lalit's flair and consistency brought much-needed firepower to the men's team in crucial matches.
+On behalf of Hockey India, I congratulate them on their careers and thank them for their immense contributions to the sport."

 Hockey India Secretary General Bhola Nath Singh added, "Both Vandana and Lalit embody the spirit of Indian hockey - resilience, determination, and excellence.
 Their dedication has not only brought laurels to the country but has also motivated countless youngsters to pick up the sport.
 Hockey India is proud to felicitate them, and we wish them success in their future endeavours."